Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 indicates that Kiama Downs - Minnamurra SA2 has incomes above the national average.
-The median income is $52,631 and the average is $76,721.
-In comparison, Rest of NSW's median income is $49,459 with an average of $62,998.
-By September 2025, adjusting for Wage Price Index growth of 12.61%, estimated incomes would be approximately $59,268 (median) and $86,396 (average).
-According to Census 2021 data, Kiama Downs - Minnamurra's household, family, and personal incomes are at the 64th percentile nationally.
-The income bracket of $1,500 - 2,999 is dominant, with 31.6% of residents (1,884 people).
-After housing costs, residents retain 86.8% of their income, reflecting strong purchasing power.
-Kiama Downs - Minnamurra's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kiama Downs - Minnamurra SA2 had a median assessed income of $52,631 and an average income of $76,721.
+This is higher than the Rest of NSW's median income of $49,459 and average income of $62,998.
+Based on Wage Price Index growth of 12.61% from financial year 2022 to September 2025, estimated incomes would be approximately $59,268 (median) and $86,396 (average).
+According to Census 2021 income data, Kiama Downs - Minnamurra's household, family, and personal incomes cluster around the 64th percentile nationally.
+The income bracket of $1,500 - $2,999 dominates with 31.6% of residents (1,884 people), similar to metropolitan regions where 29.9% occupy this bracket.
+After housing costs, residents retain 86.8% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income